CoolPenguin27/lua-chromebook-linux-audio/README.md

 # Requirements
 1. `git`
-2. `lua 5.1`
+2. `lua 5.2`

 # Supported Devices
-See the [Linux compatibility sheet](https://docs.google.com/spreadsheets/d/1udREts28cIrCL5tnPj3WpnOPOhWk76g3--tfWbtxi6Q/edit#gid=0) for more info.
+Please look at the [Chrultrabook compatibility chart](https://chrultrabook.github.io/docs/docs/supported-devices.html) for more info.

 # Officially Supported distros
 1. Arch Linux
 2. Fedora 38
-3. PopOS[^1]
+3. PopOS
-4. Debian 12[^2]
+4. Debian 12[^1]
 5. Ubuntu (23.04 preferred but 22.04 LTS should also work)
 6. Linux Mint
 7. OpenSUSE
 8. Void Linux

-[^1]: Depending on the device, PopOS will require a custom kernel

-[^2]: Debian will require a custom kernel.

-For both Debian and PopOS, you can get a custom kernel [here](https://tree123.org/chrultrabook/debian-kernel/linux-image-6.5.4-chrultrabook_6.5.4-1_amd64.deb).
+[^1]: Debian will require a custom kernel that you can install [here](https://tree123.org/chrultrabook/debian-kernel/linux-image-6.5.4-chrultrabook_6.5.4-1_amd64.deb) (The script will prompt you to install it if it detects the distro is Debian 12 or based on it).

 # Other Distros
 Other distros will likely work but will require you to manually install packages.